yawlle/kitty-recipes/README.md

 # Kitty Recipes #
-Kitty Recipes é um aplicativo de receitas de comida para os amantes de gatos.
-O aplicativo apresenta uma variedade de receitas, porém com uma interface amigável para quem curte a temática de gatinhos.
-Esse aplicativo está consumindo a API do [Spoonacular](https://spoonacular.com/).
+Kitty Recipes is a food recipe app for cat lovers.
+The app features a variety of recipes but with a cat-themed, user-friendly interface.
+This app consumes the [Spoonacular](https://spoonacular.com/).

-Este projeto foi desenvolvido usando a linguagem de programação Kotlin e o padrão de arquitetura MVVM (Model-View-ViewModel).
-As bibliotecas utilizadas incluem:
+This project was developed using the Kotlin programming language and the MVVM (Model-View-ViewModel) architecture pattern.
+The libraries used include:

-- Jetpack Compose: para construção de UI e estados de telas.
+- Jetpack Compose: for UI construction and screen states.
-- Retrofit: para as chamadas de API.
+- Retrofit: for API calls.
-- Hilt: para injeção de dependências.
+- Hilt: for dependency injection.
-- Coil: para recarregamento de imagens.
+- Coil: for image loading.

-## Requisitos do sistema ##
+## System Requirements ##
-Android 5.0 ou superior.
+Android 5.0 ou higher.

-## Funcionalidades ##
+## Features ##
-- Os usuários podem visualizar uma lista de receitas disponíveis por categoria.
+- Users can view a list of recipes available by category.
-- Os usuários podem visualizar os detalhes de uma receita, incluindo ingredientes e instruções.
+- Users can view the details of a recipe, including ingredients and instructions.

-## No futuro ##
+## In the Future ##
-- Os usuários poderão pesquisar receitas por nome.
+- Users will be able to search for recipes by name.
-- Os usuários poderão adicionar receitas aos seus favoritos para acesso rápido.
+- Users can add recipes to their favorites for quick access.
-- Os usuários terão traduções para o português.
+- Users will have translations to Portuguese.

-## Configuração do projeto ##
+## Project Setup ##
-Para executar o aplicativo, siga as instruções abaixo:
+To run the app, follow the instructions below:

-1. Clone o repositório para o seu computador.
+1. Clone the repository to your computer.
-2. Abra o projeto no Android Studio.
+2. Open the project in Android Studio.
-3. Execute o aplicativo em um dispositivo Android ou em um emulador.
+3. Run the app on an Android device or emulator.

-## Como contribuir ##
+## How to Contribute ##
-Você pode contribuir com este projeto de várias maneiras:
+You can contribute to this project in various ways:

-- Relatando problemas: se você encontrar algum problema ou erro, abra uma issue no GitHub.
+- Reporting issues: If you encounter any problems or errors, open an issue on GitHub.
-- Adicionando recursos: se você tiver alguma ideia para adicionar ao aplicativo, fique à vontade para criar um pull request.
+- Adding features: If you have ideas to enhance the app, feel free to create a pull request.
-- Corrigindo bugs: se você encontrar algum bug, crie um pull request com a solução.
+- Fixing bugs: If you find any bugs, create a pull request with the solution.

-## Autor ##
+## Author ##
-Este projeto foi desenvolvido por Isabella!
-Se você tiver alguma dúvida ou sugestão, sinta-se à vontade para entrar em contato.
+This project was developed by Isabella!
+If you have any questions or suggestions, feel free to get in touch.

 ## Screenshots ##
 <div align="center">